Ch4s3r/cat_sitting_book/src/cleaning_toilet.md

 Check if the trash bin of the toilet is half full by pulling it out from below.
 ![drawing](./assets/toilet_trash_bin.jpg)
 Pack the sack and then put a new plastic bag in.
-You get this bag from underneath the sink in the bathroom.
+You get this bag from underneath the sink in the bathroom or kitchen
 ![drawing](./assets/toilet_trash_bags.jpg)

 ## Unwanted tenants